IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_syllabus.md

 ### COURSE STRUCTURE

+Students should be aware that they are expected to be on time for all meetings, critiques, and presentations.

 This class will consist of
 * **Individual Meetings**<br>The order of our weekly, individual 10 minute status meetings will be determined on the first day of class.
 Individual meetings will be held after the group critiques.
 Students who do the group critique will NOT meet for individual meetings on the same day.
+Be prepared to present and discuss your work at your appointed time.
+Students should plan ahead and ensure that technical requirements necessary for the review of work are addressed *prior* to meeting with the instructor.
 * **Project critiques**<br>Project critiques will be held for 2 to 3 seniors every Wednesday, and will consist of the professor, ALL seniors, and, at times, outside critics.

      Each presentation will consist of